ovysotska/image_sequence_localizer/readme.md

 Thus, can serve as a candidate search technique in the context of full 6 DoF robot pose estimation.

 Visual place recognition, also known as "weak localization", is performed here by matching sequences of images.
-The assumption is then that the input is a sequence of images or image features respectively.
+The assumption is then that the input is a sequence of images.
 The program outputs the ids of image pairs that represent the same place.
+The matching pairs are also visualized as concatenated images.

 ## Build